Caucasian Rugs

 Kazakh

 They were woven in the Southern region of the Caucasus and are very popular among collectors and retail customers.
-Kazakh designs feature bold, contrasting colours and large, simple geometric designs.
+Kazak designs feature bold, contrasting colours and large, simple geometric designs.
 The field of an antique Kazak usually includes one or more large geometric medallions that smaller geometric motifs may surround.

 Shirvan